____________________________________________________________________________

 environment to eliminate unneeded

-of the student’s strengths and struggles
+distractions; have a full understanding of the student’s strengths and struggles

 - Work with any teaching assistant,